Are You a Musician?

 - Each competitor shall render only one musical selection to be performed in five minutes or less.
 In order to keep within the five-minute time limit, the competitor may eliminate part of his musical selection.
 The part to be removed must be marked on the score for the information of the judges.

-- Competitors shall provide two (2) original scores for the information of the judges.
+- Competitors shall provide at least one (1) original score for the information of the judges.
+Due to copyright issues, no photocopies are allowed, without the publisher’s permission.

-- Evaluation sheets with judges’ comments will be given to the competitor after his performance.
+- Evaluation sheets with judges’ comments will be given to the competitor at the end of his competition.

 - Dressing up is recommended as your appearance will reflect on your stage presence.